 St. Teresa's School buys $crip from retailers at a discounted price and then sells $crip for the face value of the card.
 When an individual buys a $50 $crip card to Russ's, they are able to purchase $50 in groceries or gas.
 If that purchase is made with $50 in cash, the school gets nothing.
 But, if that same purchase is made with $crip, St. Teresa's $crip fund gets $2.50.
 You have the exact same purchasing power with $crip as with cash or credit but, by using $crip to pay for your purchases, the school makes money.

-$crip is available before and after 4 pm Saturday Mass and all Sunday Masses. $crip can also be purchased any day that school is in session and also at the rectory on Saturdays between 9 am and noon.
-A form is also sent home weekly in the school’s communication folder.
+$crip is available before and after 4 pm Saturday Mass and all Sunday Masses. $crip can also be purchased any day that school is in session.
+A form is also sent home weekly in the school's communication folder.
 You can fill out the form on Wednesday and get your $crip Thursday or Friday.

 Anyone who is reading this can buy and use $crip.
 It is convenient to buy and easy to use.

 For your convenience we have provided the order form on this page.
 You may fill it out and bring it to the $crip table in the vestibule of the church along with your payment.
 After Mass your order will be ready for pick-up.

 Propelr is the easiest, most effective way to raise money for [institution].
 Using Propelr, a re-loadable VISA Prepaid Card, works just like a debit card, but with donation percentages as high as 20% when used at participating merchants!

 The sisters, faculty and volunteers will walk a one-mile route around Calvary Cemetery with the students while praying the rosary.
 The event will end with a treat for the students.

 Donations can be solicited from friends, family, and neighbors.
 Our 2016 goal is $35,000.
 If each family collects $250.00 we will far exceed our goal raising over $42,000